A statute of limitations is the allowable time frame for prosecutors to bring about criminal charges against a defendant.

 Contact Jacqui Ford to get started on your defense

 Jacqui Ford Law has been providing criminal defense services for the people of Oklahoma for more than a decade.
-If you need an attorney who will fight for your rights, schedule a free consultation with our office.
+If you need an attorney who will fight for your rights if you’ve been accused of domestic violence or any other crime in Oklahoma City, schedule a free consultation with our office.